pktgen/fgen/docs/guides/prog_guide/crypto.rst

 Crypto Libraries
 ================

-CNDP does not implement or wrap any crypto API.
+FGEN does not implement or wrap any crypto API.
 The developer is free to choose a crypto implementation which satisfies their application's requirements.
 OpenSSL* is an implementation that has support for both Intel(R) Multi-Buffer Crypto for OpenSSL* and Intel(R) QuickAssist Technology Engine for OpenSSL* (Intel(R) QAT Engine for OpenSSL*).
 The Multi-Buffer API is preferred when a